microsoft/BotFramework-Composer/docs/howto-sending-cards.md

         media = http://www.wavlist.com/movies/004/father.wav
         buttons = Read More]

 ### AdaptiveCard
 Adaptive cards is an open source toolset of Microsoft that helps apps and services exchage rich snippets of native UI.
 Card authors describe their content as a simple JSON object.
 That content can then be rendered natively inside a host application, automatically adapting to the look and feel of the host.
-For example, Contoso Bot can author an Adaptive Card through the Bot Framework, and when delivered to Cortana, it will look and feel like a Cortana card.
-When that same payload is sent to Microsoft Teams, it will look and feel like Microsoft Teams.
-As more host apps start to support Adaptive Cards, that same payload will automatically light up inside these applications, yet still feel entirely native to the app.
-Users win because everything feels familiar.
-Host apps win because they control the user experience.
-Card authors win because their content gets broader reach without any additional work.
-To learn more about adaptive cards please visit [here](https://adaptivecards.io/).
+To get an overview of adaptive cards please visit [here](https://docs.microsoft.com/en-us/adaptive-cards/).
+An AdaptiveCard is defined using structured template as follows:

     # AdaptiveCard
     [Activity
         Attachments = {json(adaptivecardjson())}
     ]

 ### AllCards
-This template "#AllCards" is defined to display all cards when called.
+This template "#AllCards" is defined to display all cards when the template is called.

     # AllCards
     [Activity